jhudsl/tidyversecourse/docs/05-prediction.md

 This time we will also show an example of how to perform what is called cross validation.
 This process allows us to get a better estimate about the performance of our model using just our training data by splitting it into multiple pieces to assess the model fit over and over.
 This is helpful for making sure that our model will be generalizable, meaning that it will work well with a variety of new datasets.
 Recall that using an independent validation set is part of what we call [out-of-sample testing](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to get a sense of how our model might perform with new datasets.
 Cross validation helps us to get a sense of this using our training data, so that we can build a better more generalizable model.

 By creating subsets of the data, we can test the model performance on each subset which is also a type of out-of-sample testing, as we are not using the entire training dataset, but subsets of the data which may have different properties than that of the full training dataset or each other.
 For example certain subsets may happen to have unusual values for a particular predictor that are muted by the larger training dataset.
 With each round of cross validation we perform training and testing on subsets of the training data.
-This gives us estimates of the out-of-sample performance, where the [out-of-sample error or generalization error](https://en.wikipedia.org/wiki/Generalization_error) indicates how often predictions are incorrect in the small testing subsets.
+This gives us estimates of the out-of-sample performance, where the [out-of-sample error or generalization error](https://en.wikipedia.org/wiki/Generalization_error) indicates how often predictions are incorrect in the smaller testing subsets of the training data.

 Cross validation is also helpful for optimizing what we call hyperparameters.